The FIS Snowboard World Cup is a worldwide contest series which features six different snowboard events:

 A maximum of 6 events are taken into account regardless the event where the results are achieved.

-In contrary to both Snowboard Overall World Cup titles, the system to verify the winner of the event World Cups remains the same:
+In contrary to both Snowboard Overall World Cup titles, the system to verify the winner of the event World Cups is a bit different as all counting results in the event are added together.

-The rider who collects the highest sum of points in one event during the season - deducting throwaways if applicable - wins the World Cup.
+The rider who collects the highest sum of points in one event during the season wins the World Cup.